stiles/la-geography/README.md

-# LA Geography
+# LA geography

-A dependable repository of Los Angeles administrative and physical boundary layers for reproducible analysis and mapping.
+A growing and dependable repository of Los Angeles administrative and physical boundary layers for reproducible analysis and mapping.

 ## Purpose